-Satisfactory compressed air filter operation depends on the air flowing through the filter cap in the correct direction from the supply line out the filter discharge.
+Satisfactory compressed air filters operation depends on the air flowing through the filter cap in the correct direction from the supply line out the filter discharge.

 3) The Air Path

-The dotted line depicts the flight path of the compressed air as flows toward the filter discharge.
+The dotted line in the diagram depicts the flight path of the compressed air as it flows toward the filter discharge.
 In order to exit the filter through this path, the compressed air must have undergone the cyclonic action phase, and then passed through the filter element, further purifying the airstream.

 4) Filter Discharge

-This is the filter discharge allowing the flow of the filtered compressed air from the air filter and down the air line to your applications.
+The filter discharge allows the flow of the filtered compressed air from the air filter and down the air line to your desired applications.

 The fitting size of the discharge port will usually be the same as the inlet port.
 Some compressed air filter manufacturers offer adapters to allow you to change the port and fitting size to one that best suits your application.

 NOTE: While it is in some cases feasible to use a larger filter unit on a small air line, attempting the reverse may impede compressed air flow.
 Do not do this unless you have checked to ensure that the flow of the smaller air filter has sufficient capacity for your application.
 This will result in a choke point if you under size the air filter.